Hear Me Now (Alok and Bruno Martini song)

-"Hear Me Now" is a song recorded by Brazilian DJs Alok and Bruno Martini featured the Brazilian-American recording artist Zeeba.
+"Hear Me Now" is a song recorded by Brazilian DJs Alok and Bruno Martini featuring the Brazilian-American recording artist Zeeba.
 The song was released on 21 October 2016 via Spinnin' Records.

 Composition

 Noiseprn described the genre of the song as 'Brazilian bass'.

 Music video

-An official music video for the song was released on YouTube by Alok and Spinnin' Records, the latter having over 370 million views as of July 2019.
+An official music video for the song was released on YouTube by Alok and Spinnin' Records directed and written by Caio Amantini and Rapha Pampiona depict a grown man visiting his parents home where he and his father reliving their memories together but this turned out to be a dream that he slept during the Taxi drive on the way to his parents home.
+He rushed to his father to give him a hug.
+The latter having over 488 million views as of July 2023.